bbauska/Coursera-Bootstrap/readme.md

-This is one way you can, if you have made changes to your file after the commit and you want to just discard those changes, you can simply check out the file from the last commit, and then all your changes that you\'ve done after the last commit will be discarded on the spot.
+This is one way you can, if you have made changes to your file after the commit and you want to just discard those changes, you can simply check out the file from the last commit, and then all your changes that you&apos;ve done after the last commit will be discarded on the spot.

 These are some basic commands that are very useful for you as you go through the courses in this specialization because you may want to